Radio Norwich 99.9: Station rebrand

-On 8 February 2019, Radio Norwich 99.9 and Celador's local radio stations were sold to Bauer.
+On 8 February 2019, 99.9 Radio Norwich and Celador's local radio stations were sold to Bauer.
 The sale was ratified in March 2020 following an inquiry by the Competition and Markets Authority.

-On 27 May 2020, it was announced that Radio Norwich 99.9 will join Bauer's Greatest Hits Radio network.
+On 27 May 2020, it was announced that 99.9 Radio Norwich will join Bauer's Greatest Hits Radio network.

-On 13 July 2020, local programming outside weekday breakfast was replaced by networked output from the GHR network, with Radio Norwich 99.9 retaining its own branding.
+On 13 July 2020, local programming outside weekday breakfast was replaced by networked output from the GHR network, with 99.9 Radio Norwich retaining its own branding.

 On 1 September 2020, the station rebranded as Greatest Hits Radio and merged with its sister stations in the East.
 The station's local breakfast show was replaced by a regional drivetime show, which later became an afternoon show to make way for the new flagship show Simon Mayo Drivetime.
 Localised news bulletins, traffic updates and advertising were retained.

 Programming

-From 9 January 2017, all programming was shared between North Norfolk Radio, Radio Norwich 99.9 and 103.4 The Beach, although the three stations will keep separate branding (particularly for local Travel, Events, News, Adverts and Commercials) with programmes broadcast from the studio in Norwich.
+From 9 January 2017, all programming was shared between North Norfolk Radio, Radio Norwich 99.9 and 103.4 The Beach, although the three stations kept separate branding (particularly for local Travel, Events, News, Adverts and Commercials) with programmes broadcast from the studio in Norwich.